(3 mins read)

 improving your overall experience of surfing the internet or not worsening it.

-- Do not use Gmail (except for accessing services like youtube or play store)
+- Do not use Gmail (except for things like youtube or play store).

-job is to read and write emails, you don't need a custom client
+job is to read and write emails, you probably don't need a custom client.

-- If you really need IMAP, use protonmail with protonmail bridge
+- If you still need IMAP, use protonmail with protonmail bridge.

 BROWSER